-When you increase an individual’s surface area contact with their chair, you reduce the pressure exerted through any one point.
-Achieved through correct seat dimensions – seat height, depth, width, foot plate height and angle.
+When you increase an individual’s surface area contact with their chair, you help reduce the pressure exerted through any one point.
+This is achieved through correct seat dimensions – seat height, depth, width, foot plate height and angle.

 - Provide Postural Support

 Proper support for the patient will help maintain a mid line posture and equalize the distribution of pressure throughout the body.
-Achieved through correct seat dimensions plus head, lateral and leg supports.
+This is achieved through correct seat dimensions plus head, lateral and leg supports.

 - Effective Repositioning

-Guidelines recommend that seated individuals are re positioned every 2 hours.
-This increased blood flow and the amount of oxygen reaching the skin.
-Research shows that 45° tilt can maximises the potential for significant blood flow increase and pressure reduction.
-Achieved using tilt-in-space.
+Guidelines recommend that seated individuals are re-positioned every 2 hours.
+This helped increased blood flow and the amount of oxygen reaching the skin.
+Research shows that 45° tilt can maximise the potential for significant blood flow increase and pressure reduction.
+This is achieved using Tilt in Space.

 - Use an Appropriate Surface